Picture this: Your eCommerce business is five years old. Sales are in six-figures for the third year in a row. Your dream is becoming a reality.

 The best combination: Jetpack Backup

 Jetpack’s backups are incremental, so the process puts minimal strain on your server.
-Depending on your plan, you can choose between daily backups and real-time backups, where your site is backed up live, as you work on it.
+All Jetpack plans include real-time backup, where your site is backed up live, as you work on it.
 When you create a new page, it’s backed up as soon as you click the “Publish” button.

 At a bare minimum, Jetpack’s backup plugin keeps 30 days of site backups available, so you have weeks to decide whether you want to revert to an old version of your site.
-For premium plans, the archive is unlimited!
+For premium plans, the archive is up to a year!

 The best part about Jetpack Backup?
 Our one-click restore truly means that a downed site can be back up and running in minutes, not hours or days.
 And if you need help, our Happiness Engineers are standing by to get a backup of your site up and running as quickly as possible.